Here are some answers to frequently asked questions about lacrosse and the Queen Anne Quick Styx.

 Q. How many teams play for QAQS?

-A. QAQS has Girls Youth Lacrosse teams for girls only.
-At the Youth program level, we have teams for grade levels 2, 3 / 4, 5 / 6, and 7 / 8.
-In 2014, QAQS supported 9 teams between four levels.
+A. QAQS has teams for grade levels 2, 3 / 4, 5 / 6, and 7 / 8.
+Each year is different depending on demand for teams at each grade level.

 Q. Who can play for QAQS?

-A. GIRLS: Youth girl players must reside/attend school in the Seattle School district and live West of I-5.
+A. Youth girls.
+Players must reside in the Seattle School district boundary West of I-5.

-A. The Lacrosse season runs from February to June, with league games beginning in March.
+A. The lacrosse season runs from late February to early June, with league games beginning in March.
 Practices for youth teams grades 5-8 are normally 2 weekday nights.
-Practices for grades 2-4 are typically one weekday night.
+Practices for grades 2-4 are one weekday night.